Sparta: War of Empires

 Sparta: War of Empires is a MMO strategy video game developed and published by Plarium.
 The game was released for web browser in 2014.
-The game is available free, with paid upgrades available.
+The game is available for free, with paid upgrades available.

 Premise and gameplay

-The game is set in 5th Century BCE Greece, during a war between Xerxes and the Persian Empire.
+The game is set in 5th Century BCE Greece, during a war between Sparta and the Persian Empire.
 Xerxes and his Persian Empire have set out to conquer Greece, leaving the lands of Hellas in a state of devastation.